-- identifying risks to achieving the quality objectives; - designing and implementing responses to the assessed quality risks; - monitoring the design and operating effectiveness of the policies and procedures through the use of process-integrated monitoring activities such as realtime assurance as well as appropriate Assurance quality indicators; - continuously improving the system of quality management when areas for improvement are identified by performing root cause analyses and implementing remedial actions; and - establishing a quality-related recognition and accountability framework to be used in appraisals, remuneration, and career progression decisions.
+- Identifying risks to achieving the quality objectives; - Designing and implementing responses to the assessed quality risks; - Monitoring the design and operating effectiveness of the policies and procedures through the use of process-integrated monitoring activities such as real-time assurance as well as appropriate Assurance quality indicators; - Continuously improving the system of quality management when areas for improvement are identified by performing root cause analyses and implementing remedial actions; and - Establishing a quality-related recognition and accountability framework to both set clear expectations of expected quality behaviour and outcome and reinforce those expectations through consistent and transparent use in appraisals, remuneration, and career progression decisions.

-This involves the integrated use of Assurance Quality Indicators to aim to predict quality issues, Real Time Assurance to aim to prevent quality issues, Root Cause Analysis to learn from quality issues and a Recognition and Accountability Framework to reinforce quality behaviours, culture and actions.
+This involves the integrated use of Assurance Quality Indicators to aim to predict quality issues, Real Time Assurance to aim to prevent quality issues, Root Cause Analysis to learn from quality issues and a Recognition and Accountability Framework to reinforce quality behaviour, culture and actions.